NuGet/NuGetDocs/NuGet.Docs/docs/Tools/NuGet-CLI.md

     nuget pack foo.nuspec -Version 1.0.0 -MinClientVersion 2.5

-##  Push Command
+##  push

 Pushes a package to the server and publishes it.
 NuGet's default configuration is obtained by loading %AppData%\NuGet\NuGet.config, then loading any nuget.config or .nuget\nuget.config starting from root of drive and ending in current directory.

-### Push Command Usage
+### Usage
     nuget push <package path> [API key] [options]

 Specify the path to the package and your API key to push the package to the server.

-### Push Command Options
+### Options
 <table>
     <tr>
         <td>Source</td>
         <td>Specifies the server URL.
 Starting with NuGet 3.4.2, this is a **mandatory parameter** unless DefaultPushSource config value is set in the NuGet config file.
         <br />
-        Starting with NuGet 2.5, if NuGet.exe identifies a UNC/folder source, it will perform the file copy to the source.
+        Starting with NuGet 2.5, if nuget.exe identifies a UNC/folder source, it will perform the file copy to the source.
         </td>
     </tr>
     <tr>